bwaggone/ITGMania-APWorld/world/docs/setup_en.md

 ## 4. In-Game Features & Controls

-### Dynamic Playlist & Song Wheel Updates
+### Dynamic Playlist & Song Unlocks
-When a new song chart is unlocked, the client writes the chart to a local playlist file (`.../Themes/[THEME_NAME]/Other/Playlists/Archipelago - <SeedName>.txt`) and automatically triggers the ITGMania C++ engine to reload.
-If you are sorted by **Preferred** on the music wheel, new unlocks appear instantly.
+When a new song chart is unlocked, the client writes the chart to a local playlist file (`.../Themes/[THEME_NAME]/Other/Playlists/Archipelago - <SeedName>.txt`) and automatically triggers the ITGMania C++ engine to reload the playlist so newly unlocked songs appear live.

 ### In-Game Status Overlay (`F10`)
 Press **`F10`** on the music wheel to open the scrollable AP Status overlay: